 Going to school is not often on the top of many children’s list of enjoyable activities.
 The prospect of going to school after the holidays or a fun-filled weekend can often be met with reluctance and even some whining.
 Some children are more resistant, taking a long time to wake up and get ready for school.
 However, for a small population of children, going to school can pose such high levels of distress, that they refuse to attend school.
 Often these children can have overwhelming tantrums or meltdowns, refuse to leave the house, avoid getting into the car or school bus, or even lash out physically.
 It is not uncommon for the child to express that they are feeling physically ill, either at home to their parents prior to leaving for school, or during school hours through repeated visits to the school nurse or sick bay.
-The most common anxiety symptoms in children of physical sickness they may experience include stomach upsets, nausea, diarrhoea, headaches, and dizziness.
+The most common physical symptoms of anxiety a child may complain of include stomach upsets, nausea, diarrhoea, headaches, and dizziness.

 How Common is School Refusal?

 Research has shown that approximately 2 percent of all school-aged children experience school refusal.
 School refusal has also been shown to be more prevalent in the first year of school, at the end of primary school, and again at secondary school (i.e., transition times).
 It affects children from all walks of life but tends to be more common in youngest family members.

 In the absence of anti-social or other serious behavioural issues, does your child: